cs-ozgur/lambda/README.md

 ## Road map

 - Persist configurations between server restarts.
-- Support for event sources such as AWS DynamoDB and AWS Kinesis Streams.
+- Support for event sources such as AWS DynamoDB and AWS Kinesis Streams (in progress)
 - More examples
 - ?